Skip links

 media strategies of CDRI Wow Taiwan

-A Welcoming Party Into the Local Market
+CDRI Wow!
+Taiwan: A Welcoming Party into the Local Market

 Challenge

 To discover new markets in the Philippines, Taiwan’s Commerce Development Research Institute (CDRI) decided to hold a press launch and a week-long pop-up store featuring 15 premium brands under the theme of ‘Let’s Home Party’ in cooperation with the Taiwan Tourism Board.
-The organization needed a partner that can help them realize their visions and navigate the local media in emerging markets like the Philippines.
+The organization needed a partner that could help them realize their visions and navigate the local media in emerging markets like the Philippines.

 Approach